Lakens/statistical_inferences/docs/04-bayes.md

 You can check this in an [online Bayes Factor calculator](http://pcl.missouri.edu/bf-binomial) [@rouder_bayesian_2009].
 At successes, fill in 10, at trials, fill in 20.
 We want to calculate the Bayes Factor for the point null value of *p* = 0.5, so fill in 0.5.
 The $\alpha$ and $\beta$ for the prior are both 1, given the newborns prior of Beta(1,1).
 Clicking ‘submit query’ will give you the Bayes factor of 3.70.

-(ref:gpower-screenshot-bayeslab) Screenshot of the online calculator for binomially distributed observations
+(ref:gpower-screenshot-bayeslab) Screenshot of the online calculator for binomially distributed observations.

 <div class="figure" style="text-align: center">
 <img src="images/binombayesonline.png" alt="(ref:gpower-screenshot-bayeslab)" width="100%" />